Miguel Rojas Player Props: Dodgers vs. Pirates

-Miguel Rojas -- with a slugging percentage of .357 in his past 10 games, including three extra-base hits -- will be in action for the Los Angeles Dodgers against the Pittsburgh Pirates, with Mitch Keller on the mound, on July 3 at 10:10 PM ET.
+Miguel Rojas -- with a slugging percentage of .379 in his past 10 games, including three extra-base hits -- will be in action for the Los Angeles Dodgers versus the Pittsburgh Pirates, with Luis Ortiz on the mound, on July 4 at 9:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Royals.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Pirates.

 Miguel Rojas Game Info & Props vs. the Pirates